What is a Pap test?

 Pap test results

 It generally takes a week or two to receive your results.
 If your test is negative, or normal, you should follow the routine screening schedule.
-If your test is abnormal, you may be advised to have a test called a colposcopy.
+If your test is abnormal, you will be advised of what kind of follow-up is appropriate for your age group and type of abnormality.
+Somtimes, a follow-up procedures called a colposcopy is advised.
 During a colposcopy, the cervix is examined under magnification and biopsies of abnormal areas are taken.
 This allows for a definite diagnosis of the problem.
 Your medical provider can then recommend treatment or ongoing observation, as appropriate.